Pinming/Dell-Inspiron-7590-Hackintosh-Opencore/README.en.md

 # Known Problems
 * ~~HDMI can't output audio.~~
 * [Need more test & Probably have been fixed] _Audio sometime not working if mac installed in fast NVME drive, due to the loading order of `AppleALC` & `AppleHDA`._
+* [New] It won't response automatically when HDMI cable plug out.
+You have to set it to normal display status manually.
 * Wireless Card & ThunderBolt have not been tested yet and can't confirm whether they are available.
 * Internal Microphone doesn't work.
 * It can't read proper battery capacity (Should be 97 Wh instead of 85Wh).
 But the percentage of remaining battery is correct.